 All in the cards

-Maria Morales was promised a free palm reading by the woman in the
+Maria Morales was promised a free palm reading by a woman in a

-grocery store.
-After two palm and tarot card readings at a nearby house,
+supermarket.
+After two palm and tarot-card readings at a nearby house,

-Morales was convinced the woman knew more about her life than a normal
+Morales was convinced the woman knew more about her life than any normal

 At her final meeting with Morales, the woman, known to Morales and

-others as Patty, asked if she could bless Morales's jewellery overnight.
+others as Patty, asked whether she could bless Morales's jewellery overnight.

 'promise ring', and three ruby rings.

-Surprisingly, Patty was not at the house the next couple days.
+Surprisingly, Patty could not be located at her house in the following days.

-Morales finally asked a neighbour if Patty was all right and was told
+Morales finally asked a neighbour whether Patty was all right and was told

 that the house had been vacant for some time.

-Morales said she goes back to the house every few hours in hopes that
+Morales said that she now returns to the building every few hours in hopes that

-the woman will reappear.
-She also filed a police report.
+the psychic woman will reappear.
+She has also filed a police report.
 Morales

 Do it yourself next time

-A Montreal couple sought a discreet photographer who, for $900, took
+A Montreal couple sought a discreet photographer who would take

-images, if darkened and slightly altered, on his business cards.
+images, in darkened and slightly altered form, on his business cards.
 They

-asked to see the result first and never heard back from him.
-It was a
+asked to see the result first but never heard back from him.
+About

-Their pictures were also posted on the photographer's website and
+Their photos were also reproduced on the photographer's Web site and

-injuunction and Michel Letourneau's negatives.
-They claim they
+injuunction and Letourneau's negatives.
+They claim that they

-a sales rep for a multinational company and the wife is a child care
+a sales representative for a multinational company, and the wife is a

-The legal papers said, 'The photos taken of the couple contain nudity
+The legal papers state: 'The photos taken of the couple contain nudity

-and are extremely personal, intimate and of a private nature'.
-They met
+and are extremely personal, intimate and of a private nature.'

 When visiting another sex shop near Valentine's Day, the wife was